+St Francis' Catholic Primary School is a one-form entry primary school, set in beautiful grounds in the town of Nailsea in North Somerset.
+It serves children from the local community, from both its parishes of St Francis' Church (Nailsea) and The Immaculate Conception (Clevedon) and from outlying villages.
 St Francis' School has a Published Admission Number of 30 and 174 children on roll (June 2021).
 Surrounded by an older population, the school has not been at capacity for many years, although a new housing development being built imminently in the town is expected to change the demographics.
 It has recently undergone significant changes in terms of its leadership and before 2020 had been uninspected for 11 years.
-The latest Section 5 Ofsted (January 2020) of Inadequate with Serious Weaknesses, followed by a Diocesan Section 48 of Requires Improvement has been challenging in terms of attracting new pupils, but parents remain loyal to the school and appreciate its warm family atmosphere and child-centred approach.
+The latest Section 5 Ofsted (January 2020) of Inadequate with Serious Weaknesses, followed by a Diocesan Section 48 of Requires Improvement has been challenging in terms of attracting new pupils, but parents remain loyal to the school and appreciate its warm family atmosphere and child-centered approach.
 An Ofsted Monitoring visit of February 2021 confirmed that 'Leaders and those responsible for governance are taking effective action to provide education in the current circumstances' and that 'Safeguarding is effective'.
 More information can be found via: